redochen/log4go/README.md

 This repository is reconstructed from jeanphorn's log4go, which is a logging package similar to log4j for the Go programming language.

-Fixed one bug of FileLogWrite: absolute or relative path for log file.
+Added Flush method, and fixed one bug of FileLogWrite: absolute or relative path for log file.

 ## Features